yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 ### sim cards

-get a local sim card for your phone as soon as possible. **phone numbers are VERY important here.** the major carriers (china mobile 中国移动, china unicom 中国联通) all offer student-friendly deals, and they’ll hook you up with a number and data plan. **talk with your university about this**. mine has some sort of local agreement and they give me a ¥60 plan with 100 GB of data per month. pretty good if you ask me.
+> get a local sim card for your phone as soon as you arrive. phone numbers are VERY important here.

+the major carriers (china mobile 中国移动, china unicom 中国联通) all offer student-friendly deals, and they’ll hook you up with a number and data plan. **talk with your university about this**. mine has some sort of local agreement and they give me a ¥60 plan with 100 GB of data per month. pretty good if you ask me.

 ### taobao 淘宝

-you may have heard how packages and deliveries here are super cheap. yes, it's true. get [taobao淘宝](https://login.taobao.com/member/login.jhtml).
+you may have heard that packages and deliveries here are super cheap. yes, it's true. get [taobao淘宝](https://login.taobao.com/member/login.jhtml).

-if you live in dorms, your packages may arrive to a [cainiao菜鸟驿站](https://www.cainiao.com/technology-cainiao-app.html) station instead of your door, so download the app.
+if you live in dorms, your packages may arrive to a [cainiao station菜鸟驿站](https://www.cainiao.com/technology-cainiao-app.html) instead of your door, so ask your reception and download the app if so.

 # 4. getting around

+expect metro in all major cities. expect bullet trains to *everywhere* in the country. expect cheap taxis and buses. china's public transportation is S tier.

 ### from the airport to your place